 It pays off to figure out how to code and bill precisely and also to ensure that what you legitimately earned is charged accurately and collected on time.
 Oncology practice is one such medical branch, wherein slightest of the errors in patient registration, data entry, and procedure coding stands essential for faster reimbursement.

-You might leave cash on the table on the off-chance that you under code your services, yet that is exactly what numerous oncologists do, and this happens due to the fear of over coding that generally attracts penalty.
-Sloppy billing practices can lead to heavy loses for a facility, and can negatively influence your salary.
+You might leave cash on the table on the off-chance that you under-code your services, yet that is exactly what numerous oncologists do, and this happens due to the fear of over-coding that generally attracts penalties.
+Sloppy billing practices can lead to heavy losses for a facility, and can negatively influence your salary.
 It pays to figure out how to code precisely and how to ensure that what you legitimately earned is billed to precision.
 If the in-house billing staff is not being up to the mark with accurate codes and charges, it is always fruitful to export your Oncology billing and coding task to an outsourced agency.

-Even though coding and billing task are normal parts of oncology practice, they are not standard parts of residency and fellowship training.
-The vast majority going into medicine never know it's a business, and in fact are told that business is a dirty thing when related patient care and consideration.
+Even though medical coding and billing tasks are normal parts of oncology practice, they are not standard parts of residency and fellowship training.
+The vast majority going into medicine never know it's a business, and in fact, are told that business is a dirty thing when related patient care and consideration.